Health Psychology Track | Clinical Psychology PsyD

 - GPSY 751 Psychological Assessment & Management of Chronic Pain

 - CHP interdisciplinary courses, as available

-- Thesis and Dissertation in Health Psychology, theory or practice acceptable, empirical elements required.
-Research activity beyond the Thesis and Dissertation is expected, including presentations, attempts at publication, student-level participation in professional organizations, and assisting other students and Track faculty in their research efforts.
+- Dissertation in health psychology, theory or practice acceptable, empirical elements required.
+Research activity beyond the dissertation is expected, including presentations, attempts at publication, student-level participation in professional organizations and assisting other students and track faculty in their research efforts.